SdvSeven/OpenCv-Drone/README.md

 ## Recognition colored objects

-The path to the project :
+The path to the project : the copyright holder has restricted the view of the repository

 ## Landing a drone on a moving platform (Aruco tag)

-The path to the project :
+The path to the project : the copyright holder has restricted the view of the repository